Quinaglute Dura-Tabs Side Effects

 It is possible that some side effects of Quinaglute Dura-Tabs may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to quinidine: capsule, solution, tablet, tablet extended release

-Along with its needed effects, quinidine (the active ingredient contained in Quinaglute Dura-Tabs) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, quinidine (the active ingredient contained in Quinaglute Dura-Tabs) may cause unwanted side effects that require medical attention.

 - Abdominal pain and/or yellow eyes or skin